Anti-Inflammatory Diet Plan →

 Instructions

 1. Melt butter or oil in a medium pot over medium heat.
-Add onion and saute until onions are fragrant, but not too brown, 5 minutes or so.
+Add onion and saute until onions are fragrant, but not too brown, about 5 minutes.

 2. Add pinch of sea salt and water or broth to a saucepan.
 Stir to combine and bring to a boil.
 Add peas and artichoke and cook, stirring occasionally, until peas are tender, about 2 -3 minutes.
-Reduce to medium low to low.
+Reduce to medium low to low heat.

 3. Peel avocado and remove pit.